GospelBG/ChatPointsTTV/README.md

 * **Channel Username***: The channel that will be listened for rewards, bits and subs.

 * **Show Chat**: If enabled, your stream chat will be shown in-game to all players in the server.
+* **Chat Blacklist**: List of usernames of chat bots and other users that will be ignored for the in-game stream chat.
 * **Channel Point Rewards***: A list containing all **channel point rewards** that you want an action set up.
 See [Reward Actions](#reward-actions) for more information.
 You need to follow this format: `{REWARD_NAME}: {ACTION}`, replacing `{REWARD_NAME}` with the **exact** reward name that is on Twitch and `{ACTION}` with the desired action to run.
 * **Follow Rewards***: A list with all the actions that will be executed when the channel gets a new follower.